warengonzaga/thirdweb-tools-cli/README.md

 ---

-The unofficial command line tool for thirdweb for your Web3 apps. 🚀
+A community-contributed NodeJS command line tool for [thirdweb](https://thirdweb.com) to create, develop and manage your Web3 projects without leaving your terminal. 🚀🌏🦄

 ## 😎 Demo